rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/DesignChanges.md

 ### Theme
 - Divide the LookAndFeel class into more manageable pieces.
-- Find a more organized approach to managing Theme::Colour ID values.
-- Reduce the number of redundant places ColourId values must be added.
-- Make it simpler to manage ColourId values by Component type.

 ### Wifi
 - Get rid of distinct Owned and Borrowed subdirectories for GLib::Object classes.